John Lewis says this year's Black Friday to exceed 2014

 “Black Friday has turned into our biggest week by a mile and it will be bigger again this year,” he said.

-Earlier on Tuesday supermarket Asda, the British arm of Wal-Mart (WMT.N), said it would not participate in this year’s Black Friday, a year after brawls at one of its stores characterized the arrival of the U.S. import to Britain
+Earlier on Tuesday supermarket Asda, the British arm of Wal-Mart, said it would not participate in this year’s Black Friday, a year after brawls at one of its stores characterised the arrival of the U.S. import to Britain

 “They’ve been brave,” Street said.
 “But it won’t change what’s going to happen this year.”

-This was because suppliers had made products for the event months ago, while retailers had similarly long ago planned their promotional program.
+This was because suppliers had made products for the event months ago, while retailers had similarly long ago planned their promotional programmes.

 “What I do think is interesting though, looking further ahead to future years, it might just help do exactly what I tried to do in January, which is say ‘hang on, let’s think about this’,” said Street.